vgrazi/contract-driven-development/README.md

 Then show how the consumer tests pass, even though they shouldn't, since their mockito endpoints are still mocked

-Next introduce the groovy contracts, and show how to fix those (Bookmark 2 and 4)
+Next introduce the groovy contracts, and show how to fix those (Bookmark 2 and 4).
+Discuss how those must be under the test/resources/contracts dir.

+Talk about how the client request is regex to match a range of request calls, and the client responses is hard coded to return a fixed response to the caller.
+The server is opposite - request is hard coded for test input, and response is regex for matching

 Generate the provider stubs using mvn clean install -DskipTests